 That’s quite a claim when you consider that her speech in Utah, to an audience of Republican party donors, was behind closed doors.
 No press.
 No video and no transcripts.

-But her speech in Atlanta to an audience of personnel managers, only a few days later, was more public, there’s a recording and a helpful transcript.
+But her speech in Atlanta to an audience of personnel managers, only a few days later, was more public.
+So there’s a recording and a helpful transcript.

 Her Atlanta speech displayed her years of experience in international affairs.
-That might be useful in a VP for Mitt Romney.
+That might be useful in a Vice President for Mitt Romney.
 We can remember the last time that this decision was made.
 The world at large was introduced to Sarah Palin.
 What a difference a few years make.

-But her speech also signaled some interest in reforms to immigration policy.
-That might prove to be a sticking point with Mitt Romney if Ms Rice is to be a serious contender for the role of Vice President candidate.
+But her speech also signalled some interest in reforms to immigration policy.
+That might prove to be a sticking point with Mitt Romney, if Ms Rice is to be a serious contender for the role of Vice President candidate.

 Whether she’s serious or not is anyone’s guess right now.
-But her speeches just might be a clue.
+But these Condoleezza Rice speeches just might be a clue.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.